-Karine Peschard is Associate Researcher at the Graduate Institute’s Albert Hirschman Centre on Democracy, on a SNF-funded project entitled 'Bringing the seed wars to the courtroom: legal activism and the governance of plant genetic resources in Brazil and India'.
+Karine Peschard is Research associate at the Graduate Institute’s Albert Hirschman Centre on Democracy, on a SNF-funded project entitled 'Bringing the seed wars to the courtroom: legal activism and the governance of plant genetic resources in Brazil and India'.
 Her research, at the intersection of legal anthropology and agrarian studies, centres on social movements, biotechnology, biodiversity and intellectual property (IP) rights.
 Since 2011, she has conducted comparative research in Brazil and India on the implementation of farmers’ rights legislation, and on the legal conflicts surrounding IP regimes for biotech crops.
 Karine holds a PhD in Anthropology from McGill University.

 SWISS NATIONAL SCIENCE FOUNDATION (SNF) GRANT